gailteh/IS212-T6-LJPS/readme.txt

 (6) open another terminal. in the 'backend' directory, run:
     python lj.py

-(7) open a 3rd terminal. in the 'backend' directory:
-    python remove-course-from-learning-journey.py

-(8) open a 4th terminal, in the 'backend' directory:
-	python delete-learning-journey.py

-(9) go to http://localhost/IS212-T6-LJPS/frontend/ where the application should be working!
+(7) go to http://localhost/IS212-T6-LJPS/frontend/ where the application should be working!